 - Known resistance to an integrase inhibitor

-- Participant is currently participating in or has participated in a study with a compound or device that is not commercially available within 30 days of signing informed consent, unless permission from both Protocol Teams is granted
+- At screening/entry, participating in or had participated in a study with a compound or device that was not commercially available within 30 days of signing informed consent, unless permission from both Protocol Teams was granted

-- Participant is unlikely to adhere to the study procedures, keep appointments, or is planning to relocate during the study to a non-IMPAACT study site
+- Participant was unlikely to adhere to the study procedures, keep appointments, or was planning to relocate during the study to a non-IMPAACT study site

 - Any clinically significant diseases (other than HIV infection) or clinically significant findings during the screening medical history or physical examination that, in the investigator's opinion, would compromise the outcome of this study

-- Participant has used, or anticipates using, chronic systemic immunosuppressive agents or systemic interferon (e.g., for treatment of hepatitis C virus [HCV] infection) within 30 days prior to beginning DTG study treatment.
-Systemic corticosteroids (e.g., prednisone or equivalent up to 2 mg/kg/day) for replacement therapy or short courses (less than or equal to 30 days) are permitted.
+- At screening/entry had used, or anticipated using, chronic systemic immunosuppressive agents or systemic interferon (e.g., for treatment of hepatitis C virus [HCV] infection) within 30 days prior to beginning DTG study treatment.
+Systemic corticosteroids (e.g., prednisone or equivalent up to 2 mg/kg/day) for replacement therapy or short courses (less than or equal to 30 days) were permitted.
 (See protocol for more information on disallowed medications.)

-- Any condition that would, in the opinion of the site investigator, place the participant at an unacceptable risk of injury or render the participant unable to meet the requirements of the protocol.
+- Any condition that in the opinion of the site investigator, placed the participant at an unacceptable risk of injury or render the participant unable to meet the requirements of the protocol.

-- Active tuberculosis (TB) disease and/or requirement for treatment that includes rifampin at the time of the screening visit.
-However, participants who need rifampin treatment while on DTG will be allowed to continue in P1093 provided the DTG dose is adjusted according to the protocol.
+- Active tuberculosis (TB) disease and/or requirement for treatment that included rifampin at the time of the screening visit.
+However, participants who needed rifampin treatment while on DTG were allowed to continue in P1093 provided the DTG dose was adjusted according to the protocol.